Artsy Craftsy Mom

 • President Ronald Reagan was originally a movie actor

-• Theodore Roosevelt is the one who gave the White House it’s name
+• Theodore Roosevelt is the one who gave the White House its name

 • Teddy bears were named after Theodore ‘Teddy’ Roosevelt